isakpulkki/15PuzzleSolver/docs/specification.md

 ## Algorithms and Time Complexity

 The program will utilize Python and IDA* algorithm with heuristics to discover the optimal solution to the n-puzzle problem.
 Initially, the heuristic function chosen was Manhattan distance and linear conflicts.
-However, due to the full pattern database's size for the 15 puzzle, the program will employ the additive pattern database.
+However, due to the full pattern database's size for the 15 puzzle, the program will use the additive pattern database.
 The pattern builder will adopt a double-ended queue and hashmaps for nodes storage.

 The worst-case scenario for time complexities of the additive pattern databases and IDA* algorithms should be O(b<sup>d</sup>) since the algorithm is essentially performing breadth-first search, where 'b' denotes the branching factor.
 The space complexity should be O(d), where d is the algorithm's depth.